fivdi/pigpio/doc/gpio.md

 Returns the frequency (in hertz) used for the GPIO.
 The default frequency is 800Hz.

-If hardware PWM is active on the GPIO the reported frequency will be that set by hardwarePwmWrite.
+If hardware PWM or Clock is active on the GPIO the reported frequency will be that set by hardwarePwmWrite.

 #### servoWrite(pulseWidth)